Xand-A/Xand-A/README.md

 <h2>👋 About me </h2>

-Hi, I’m a Geospatial Analyst in the South East of England.
+Hi, I’m a Geospatial Analyst from the South East of England.

 I have had close to a decade of experience working in the insurance industry in data roles such as underwriting, pricing and most recently geospatial analysis.
-I've had experience working in front and backend enviroments, and recently I am learning to use Docker to build apps in order to create self service apps for stakeholders removing manual processes
+I've had experience working in front and backend enviroments, and recently I am using Python to develop self service apps for stakeholders removing manual processes

-Last year I compeleted the Corndel Data Science academy, with a distinction, and I'm looking to further continue to develop my learning of DS and various languages
+I recently compeleted the Corndel Data Science academy, with a distinction, and I'm looking to further continue to develop my learning of DS and various languages

 **🤝🏻 Connect w/ me**